Joint Binary-Continuous Fractional Programming: Solution Methods and Applications: Applications

 \section{Applications}

-We briefly discuss the applications of our discretization approach to two prominent classes of decision-making problems, i.e., maximum capture facility location, and assortment and price optimization.
-The SSG formulation is similar to that of the price optimization and we refer the reader to \citep{yang2012computing,fang2017paws} for more details.
+We briefly discuss the applications of our discretization and approximation approach to two prominent classes of decision-making problems: the \emph{maximum capture facility location} problem and the \emph{joint assortment and price optimization} problem.